octachrome/innodb-locks/README.md

+# InnoDB locking #

+This is my attempt to understand the locking mechanisms used by MySQL's InnoDB engine.
+I was trying to understand why lock wait timeout errors were occurring in an app I was working on.
+It turns out to be a lot more difficult to understand than you might expect, and it's not very well documented.

 ## Types of lock ##

-Row-level locks and table-level locks.
+There are row-level locks and table-level locks.
 If you don't explicitly lock tables, you don't need to worry about table locks.
+Table locks are pretty simple, so most of this document is about row locks.

 ## Table locks ##